OlgaHuawei/draft-havel-nmop-digital-map-concept/draft-havel-nmop-digital-map-concept.md

 The following are the core requirements for the Digital Map (note that some of them are supported by default by {{!RFC8345}}):

 REQ-BASIC-MODEL-SUPPORT:
 : Basic model with network, node, link, and interface entity types.
-This means that users of the digital map model must be able to understand topology model at any layer via these core concepts only, without having to go to the details of the specific augmentations to understand the topology.
+This means that users of the Digital Map model must be able to understand topology model at any layer via these core concepts only, without having to go to the details of the specific augmentations to understand the topology.

 REQ-LAYERED-MODEL:
 : Layered Digital Map, from physical network (ideally optical, layer 2, layer 3) up to  service and intent views.